 There are an awful lot of pipes, drains and sewers hidden away from view inside homes and under the ground – so it’s worth bearing in mind that responsibility for their upkeep is in the hands of different organisations and people – including you!

-- What you're responsible for: the pipes, gutters and drains in and around your home, including the drains from your property up to your boundary (unless it is a shared drain where several neighbouring properties' drains meet together before they join the public sewer, in this case this is our responsibility to maintain (see below).
+The pipes, gutters, gullies and drains in and around your home, including the drains from your property up to your boundary unless shared.
+If it is a shared sewer where several neighbouring properties' drains meet together before they join the public sewer, in this case this is our responsibility to maintain (see below).

-- What United Utilities is responsible for: the big public sewers that take sewage and rainwater run-off to our wastewater treatment works (as well as the pipes from the boundary of your property up to where they connect into the public sewer).
+The big public sewers that take sewage and rainwater run-off to our wastewater treatment works (as well as the pipes from the boundary of your property up to where they connect into the public sewer).

-- What your local authority is responsible for: road gullies; these are small grate-covered openings at the edge of roads, and are used to drain surface water from the highway.
-If you’re worried about blockages or smells from these please call your council
+Highway gullies, also known as road gullies; these are small grate-covered openings at the edge of roads, and are used to drain surface water from the highway.
+If you’re worried about blockages or smells from these please call your council.